 Provides supplementary externship experience to Medical Assisting students as they work to further develop clinical care and administrative skills in a medical office.
-Students are required to complete a 40-hour unpaid, supervised practicum in a program approved health care setting (1 lec, 40 hours).
+(1 lec, 40 hours).
 Corequisites: MAS231 and Program Director approval; all MAS coursework and Program Director approval; CPR certification.